rrang004/ImageAnalysis/README.md

-This is an incomplete version of a script I wrote in my 2nd year.
+This is an incomplete version of a script I wrote in my 2nd year of college.

 It takes in data sets (in .tif format) containing individual pictures of beads obtained from my colleague's Optical Tweezer research.